notepad-plus-plus/npp-usermanual/content/docs/views.md

 The **Move Tab Forward** and **Move Tab Backward** will change the current file's position in the tab list one slot at a time, forward or backward.
 The tab order can also be changed by dragging the tabs to the new position in the tab-bar.

+The **Apply Color #** and **Remove Color** will apply the indicated color to the highlight portion of the tab bar, or remove the color and return it to the default tab color of the active theme.
+(New to v8.4.6)

 ## Wrapping

 The **Word wrap**[↗](#remembered-settings "Remembered Setting") entry will toggle whether or not long lines will be wrapped in the display, and affects all tabs in both Views.